 2020/21 Season of Music that Heals & Inspires

-We are delighted to be able to bring a season of virtual performances to our subscribed audiences, thanks to season sponsorship from Glens Falls National Bank and Trust Company, support from the Glens Falls Foundation and the Charles R. Wood Foundation, and collaborations with arts organizations such as The Park Theater, Adirondack Film Festival, and The Hyde Collection.
+We were delighted to be able to bring a season of virtual performances to our subscribed audiences, thanks to season sponsorship from Glens Falls National Bank and Trust Company, support from the Glens Falls Foundation and the Charles R. Wood Foundation, and collaborations with arts organizations such as The Park Theater, Adirondack Film Festival, and The Hyde Collection.

 Healing in Harmony – 4th Annual Alfred Z. Solomon Charitable Trust Colloquium Concert